gen-robot/SimplerEnv/README.md

 # put carrot
 python -m mani_skill.examples.motionplanning.panda.run_simpler -e PandaPutCarrotOnPlateInScene-v1 \
 --only_count_success --traj_name "bingwen" --save_video --num_traj 5 --num_procs 1

-# If you want local visulization, you should add "--vis", but if you add both "--vis" and "--save_video",
-# the video saved might have some error patch in the picture.
-# Now we not support "--sim_backend gpu", for the error in motion planning, which is caused by _initialize_episode
-# function in panda env.

 # support -> PandaStackGreenCubeOnYellowCubeBakedTexInScene
 # support -> PandaPutSpoonOnTableClothInScene